 Shadscale and/or rabbitbrush dominate the overstory.
-Broom snakeweed may be present to increasing.
 Annual non-native species may be increasing and bare ground is significant.
 This site is at risk for an increase in invasive annual weeds.

 Fire reduces black sagebrush to trace amounts and allows for sprouting shrubs such as rabbitbrush to dominate.
 Shadscale may also establish post-fire and become dominate.
 Inappropriate or excessive sheep grazing could also reduce cover of sagebrush and allow for shadscale or sprouting shrubs to dominate the community.
-Brush treatments with minimal soil disturbance would facilitate sprouting shrubs and galleta and/or Sandberg's bluegrass.
+Brush treatments with minimal soil disturbance would facilitate sprouting shrubs and galleta grass.